Capri (NYSE:CPRI) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Capri (NYSE:CPRI – Free Report) in a research note published on Saturday.
-The firm issued a hold rating on the stock.
+Research analysts at StockNews.com assumed coverage on shares of Capri (NYSE:CPRI – Get Free Report) in a report issued on Sunday.
+The firm set a “hold” rating on the stock.

-Separately, Telsey Advisory Group reiterated a market perform rating and set a $57.00 price target on shares of Capri in a research note on Friday, February 9th.
-Thirteen investment analysts have rated the stock with a hold rating, Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $50.50.
+Separately, Telsey Advisory Group reissued a “market perform” rating and issued a $57.00 target price on shares of Capri in a research note on Friday, February 9th.
+Thirteen equities research analysts have rated the stock with a hold rating, According to MarketBeat, the stock presently has an average rating of “Hold” and a consensus price target of $50.50.

-Capri (NYSE:CPRI – Get Free Report) last posted its quarterly earnings data on Thursday, February 8th.
-The company reported $1.20 EPS for the quarter, missing analysts’ consensus estimates of $1.74 by ($0.54).
-The business had revenue of $1.43 billion during the quarter, compared to analyst estimates of $1.48 billion.
-Capri had a net margin of 3.96% and a return on equity of 25.79%.
-The company’s revenue for the quarter was down 5.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.84 earnings per share.
-Analysts expect that Capri will post 3.86 earnings per share for the current year.
+Capri (NYSE:CPRI – Get Free Report) last announced its earnings results on Thursday, February 8th.
+The company reported $1.20 earnings per share for the quarter, missing analysts’ consensus estimates of $1.74 by ($0.54).
+Capri had a return on equity of 25.79% and a net margin of 3.96%.
+The company had revenue of $1.43 billion during the quarter, compared to the consensus estimate of $1.48 billion.
+During the same period in the prior year, the firm posted $1.84 earnings per share.
+The company’s revenue was down 5.6% on a year-over-year basis.
+On average, research analysts anticipate that Capri will post 3.86 earnings per share for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Private Wealth Management Group LLC purchased a new stake in shares of Capri in the fourth quarter valued at about $25,000.
-National Bank of Canada FI lifted its holdings in shares of Capri by 252.2% in the second quarter.
-National Bank of Canada FI now owns 1,127 shares of the company’s stock valued at $40,000 after purchasing an additional 807 shares in the last quarter.
-Covestor Ltd lifted its holdings in shares of Capri by 789.3% in the second quarter.
-Covestor Ltd now owns 1,334 shares of the company’s stock valued at $48,000 after purchasing an additional 1,184 shares in the last quarter.
-Itau Unibanco Holding S.A. purchased a new stake in shares of Capri in the second quarter valued at about $63,000.
-Finally, Kistler Tiffany Companies LLC lifted its holdings in shares of Capri by 26.1% in the second quarter.
-Kistler Tiffany Companies LLC now owns 1,805 shares of the company’s stock valued at $65,000 after purchasing an additional 374 shares in the last quarter.
-Hedge funds and other institutional investors own 86.74% of the company’s stock.
+A number of large investors have recently made changes to their positions in CPRI.
+Private Wealth Management Group LLC acquired a new position in shares of Capri in the 4th quarter valued at $25,000.
+Covestor Ltd grew its holdings in shares of Capri by 789.3% in the 2nd quarter.
+Covestor Ltd now owns 1,334 shares of the company’s stock valued at $48,000 after buying an additional 1,184 shares during the period.
+U S Global Investors Inc. acquired a new position in shares of Capri in the 4th quarter valued at $75,000.
+Fifth Third Bancorp grew its holdings in shares of Capri by 34.0% in the 3rd quarter.
+Fifth Third Bancorp now owns 1,735 shares of the company’s stock valued at $91,000 after buying an additional 440 shares during the period.
+Finally, Itau Unibanco Holding S.A. bought a new position in shares of Capri during the 2nd quarter valued at about $63,000.
+Institutional investors and hedge funds own 86.74% of the company’s stock.

 Capri Company Profile